gupta-ronak12/Wipro-TalentNext-Data-Science-in-Python/README.md

 - Statistics for Data Science
 - NumPy and Pandas
 - Data Preprocessing
-- Data Visualization with Matplotlib
+- Data Visualization with Matplotlib.

 ## 📌 Repository Contents